 - And finally, connect the positive wire of speaker 2 to the positive wire or terminal of the speaker.

 - This kind of connection is followed to wire speakers 3 and 4 to channel 2.
-The remaining speakers 5 and 6 are then connected each to the remaining channels.
+The remaining speakers 5 and 6 are then connected to the remaining channels.

 On the other hand, it is easier to combine the positive wires of speakers 1 and 2 first.
 Then combine their negative wires and have them wired to one channel of the amplifier.

-Speaker 3 and 4 can also be combined in the same way and wired to the 2nd channel.
+Speakers 3 and 4 can also be combined in the same way and wired to the 2nd channel.
 And, the 5th and 6th speakers each connected to the remaining 2 channels.

 Depending on your preference, however, the two speakers that are wired together can be connected to the front or rear channels and the result can amazing.